Ifera/ScoreHud/README.md

  - Edit the `config.yml` and `scorehud.yml` to suit your needs.
  - Restart and enjoy.

-### Version 6.0 Update:

-> The main goal of version 6.0 update was to remove ScoreHud dependency pocketmine tasks.
-So that was achieved by making
-> ScoreHud **event driven**! <br />

-**Q: But what exactly does event driven mean?
-And what are its benefits?** <br />
-A: Well, its simple, instead of using **tasks** to update values on scoreboard every 20 or so ticks even when there was **no update**, ScoreHud now **listens for events** that are fired by the plugin which implements ScoreHud.
-In doing so, the scoreboard is **only updated when there is an actual update** and not the other way round.
-Although not tested but this should **improve ScoreHud's performance**.<br />

-**Addon support was removed** with version 6.0 update.
-Reason being that it was no longer feasible and users had reported addons not working on different systems either due to hosting problem or some other reasons.
-Removing addons and listening to events instead should now **work on almost all systems**.<br />

-ScoreHud using events is in the **benefit of plugin developers and the end-user** as well.
-Users no longer will need to download and place addons in separate folder.
-And plugin developers will no longer need to make a separate addon for ScoreHud.
-They can just integrate ScoreHud directly into their plugin and fire events to update their tags on ScoreHud.

 ### FAQs:

 **Q: Help I am getting this error. `Required extension Core has an incompatible version (7.x.y not >=7.4)`**<br />